solidity-labs-io/.github/profile/README.md

 Our expert governance proposal review helps to make this category of issues a thing of the past for your organization.

-### Security Reviews
+### Security

 Smart contract security is incredibly hard.

-Every year, organizations spend enormous amounts of resources to keep their smart contract systems secure, and yet hackers still find a way through.
+Every year, organizations spend significant resources to keep their smart contract systems secure, and yet hackers still find a way through.

-Our security reviews help to make sure your system isn't next on the rekt leaderboard.
+Our security services help keep your project off the rekt leaderboard.

-We provide reviews throughout the SDLC to create a safe system from architecture to implementation, to the fixes after reviews.
+We provide support throughout the SDLC to create a safe system from architecture to implementation, to the fixes after reviews.

-### Architecture Reviews
+### Architecture

 Getting the architecture of a smart contract protocol right decreases the attack surface, and minimizes the chances of security incidents.